PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_4.md

-The issue with the buggy function seems to be that when the input `right` is a Series of dtype `timedelta64[ns]`, the function defined does not handle the case properly.
-It is allowed for scalar `right` or `right` with the same index as `left`, but it is not handled correctly for a Series of dtype `timedelta64[ns]`.
+The root cause of the bug is the inappropriate handling of timedelta data with NaT (Not a Time) values during the multiplication operation between a DataFrame and a Series.
+The bug causes the `mul` function to be unable to process the operation due to unsupported operand types.

-To fix this, we need to modify the conditional statements to handle the case when `right` is a Series of dtype `timedelta64[ns]` and the `axis` is "columns".
-We also need to make sure the output is a DataFrame with the expected values and types.
+To fix the bug, we need to update the logic of the `dispatch_to_series` function to handle the presence of NaT values appropriately, specifically during the multiplication operation.
+This may involve performing checks and implementing a different operation that is suitable for timedelta data.

-Here's the corrected version of the function:
+Here's the corrected code for the `dispatch_to_series` function:

 ```python
 def dispatch_to_series(left, right, func, str_rep=None, axis=None):